open-AIMS/ADRIA.jl/docs/src/overview.md

 ADRIA consists of three overarching components:

 1. a set of Multi-Criteria Decision Analysis methods used to emulate decision-makers
-2. a simplified coral ecology model
+2. a coral ecosystem model (referred to as ADRIAmod)
 3. a suite of analysis and assessment methods

 Each component may be applied separately, or altogether to perform an end-to-end analysis.